aotimme/gocsv/README.md

 Arguments

-- `--columns` (optional) A comma-separated list (in order) of the columns to use to define uniqueness.
+- `--columns` (optional, shorthand `-c`) A comma-separated list (in order) of the columns to use to define uniqueness.
 If no columns are specified, it will perform uniqueness across the entire row.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--sorted` (optional) Specify whether the input is sorted.
 If the input is sorted, the unique subcommand will run more efficiently.

 ### sample